AnotheRealitySrl/Reflectis-Documentation/docs/Visual Scripting/Implementation.md

 # Implementation

+To use "**Visual scripting**" package you have to use the graph editor:

 - Click "**Edit Graph**" on the "**Script Machine**" component to open the **Graph editor** and start editing the nodes on the graph to obtain the desired behavior

 	![VisualScripting](/img/visualscripting_3.png)